Negotin: World War I

 On July 28, 1914, a former kind of ally that turned enemy, Austria-Hungary, declared war on Serbia.
 After initial successes by the Serbian armies, in the winter of 1915/16, the vastly outnumbered Serbia could no longer repel the attacks by the combined armies of Austria-Hungary, Germany and Bulgaria.
 But, instead of capitulating, the Serbian government chose to go into exile, with its army.
 Negotin was soon occupied and it remained so until the fall of 1918.

 Negotin became a part of the newly formed Kingdom of the Serbs, Croats and Slovenes.
 From 1929 to 1941, Negotin was part of the Morava Banovina of the Kingdom of Yugoslavia.

-The population of the city was mostly with Bulgarians, until the serbs propaganda and genocide over the Bulgarians from the end of 19 century until and after the WWII.

 Interbellum

 The period between the two world wars was very much like the pre-war years.
 Negotin continued to lose on its size and importance; Zaječar was becoming the new regional center.
 Much of this was also happening due to poor environmental conditions in Negotin and its surroundings, as mentioned above.
 In the 1930s, the government and local officials started a huge irrigation project, aimed at getting rid of swamps around the town and gaining more agricultural land for the ever-growing population.
 As for industry, there had been some modest investments in the area, but the town itself remained strongly committed to its previous roles of trading center and preserving its old manufactures, many of which were now, quite obsolete.
 Still, there had been some progress and it was, unfortunately, stopped by World War Two in 1941.